 SAVY (Grades K-6/Rising Grades 1-8)

-SAVY serves gifted and high-achieving students in kindergarten through grade 6 throughout the year.
-During the summer, students who have completed 6th or 7th grade (rising 7th or 8th) are eligible to participate in Career Connections at SAVY, a day program within SAVY designed specifically for this age group.
+SAVY serves gifted and high-achieving students in Kindergarten through Grade 6 during the academic year.
+Additionally, rising 7th and 8th graders may participate in Career Connections at SAVY, a program designed specifically for this age group.

 What?